When was the Surface Duo released?

 Sharing a special moment captured on my Surface Duo.
 While I am working from home, Costas is learning from home.
 We're sharing my office today, he's studying for his CAL mid-term.
 It's great for him to have tools like #Windows and #Surface to help him study in this time. #workfromhome #learnfromhome

 The Surface Duo wasn't the only dual-screen device announced by Microsoft at its October 2019 event.
-Read all about the Surface Neo here.
+Read all about the Surface Neo here, although that's not expected to arrive until 2022.